MGoibert/MGoibert.github.io/_posts/2019-9-13-Of-Rabbits-and-Foxes.md

 If this time there are no more predators i.e. $y(t) = 0$, then the preys strive: $x(t) = x(0) \text{e}^{\alpha t}$.
 A more interesting situation is when, at $t = t_0, x(t_0) = \gamma / \beta$ and $y(t_0) = \alpha / \beta$, then the system stays stable so that the number of preys and predators remains constant.

 But now, let's simulate all that!
-Hopefully, librairies solving ordinary differential equations do exists, so we do not need to code everything.
-In R, which I will use here, the deSolve librairy does a pretty good job.
+Hopefully, libraries solving ordinary differential equations do exist, so we do not need to code everything.
+In R, which I will use here, the deSolve library does a pretty good job.
 We just have to create the function containing our ODEs, choose the parameter values and the initial number of preys and preddators and we are done.

 {% highlight r %}
 library(deSolve)